Rio Tinto backs iron ore in dicey global environment

 Investors have fretted China's recent move to lower its target rate of GDP growth would lead to weaker metals demand.

-Helped by the broadly upbeat comments, Rio Tinto's shares rose about 1 percent to A$61.94, while the broader market rose 0.5 percent.
+Rio Tinto's shares rose 0.4 percent to A$61.50 in early trade in a flat broader market .

 SANGUINE ON GUINEA